Licensed providers on Klarity provide personalized treatment. Find a provider that matches your needs and preferences.

 SSRIs are the standard first line of treatment for depression, as they cause fewer side effects and have fewer health risks than other antidepressants.
 However, sometimes doctors choose older depression medications in cases where a patient has treatment-resistant depression.

 Norpramin and amitriptyline are two medications a medical provider may suggest when a patient has treatment-resistant depression.
-In this article, Klarity takes a deeper look into these two antidepressants—we’ll explore how they work, their side effects, how much they cost, and other important details.
+In this article, Klarity Health takes a deeper look into these two antidepressants—we’ll explore how they work, their side effects, how much they cost, and other important details.

 If you have depression, medications like Norpramin or Amitriptyline could be right for you.
-Klarity has already helped thousands of patients find reliable depression treatment online.
+Klarity Health has already helped thousands of patients find reliable depression treatment online.
 We connect you with a fully-licensed mental health specialist who can provide a diagnosis and prescribe the safest antidepressant for you.
 Find your provider, and in 48 hours you can receive a personalized treatment plan and prescription for your depression.

 Norpramin | Amitriptyline | |